 DGAF Mom Costco Organic Frozen Burritos: Add a side of frozen corn (boiled and topped with butter) I sometimes chop this up and top it over a pre-cut salad bag and add sour cream and salsa for a quick “burrito salad.”

-Check out more Instant Pot Chicken Dishes Here.
+Check out more Instant Pot Chicken Recipes Here.

 Paleo Eggs and Rice by Wholehealthchelsi: I love fried cauliflower rice with eggs, peppers, celery, onion and spinach!